 Overnight: Luxor Hotel

-The Valley of the Kings is a magical passage to the afterlife built by the ancient Egyptians in the heart of a mountain to be the final resting place of the greatest kings and queens of Egypt’s New Kingdom (1570-1070 BC).
-The valley became a World Heritage Site by UNESCO in 1979 because of its historical & artistic importance.
-It holds 63 tombs filled with various majestic artifacts, statues, and mesmerizing decorations, and the most famous ones are Ramses II, Amenhotep I, Hatshepsut, and the famous boy-king Tutankhamun.
+The Valley of the Kings is a mystical gateway to the afterlife, constructed by the ancient Egyptians within a mountain.
+It served as the final resting place for the most prominent kings and queens of Egypt's New Kingdom (1570-1070 BC).
+Designated as a UNESCO World Heritage Site in 1979 due to its historical and artistic significance, the valley contains 63 tombs housing numerous magnificent artifacts, statues, and stunning decorations.
+Among the most renowned are the tombs of Ramses II, Amenhotep I, Hatshepsut, and the famous boy-king Tutankhamun.

-Enjoy your lunch meal in an outstanding restaurant in Luxor and head with your tour guide to visit:
+Savor your lunch at an exceptional restaurant in Luxor, then proceed with your tour guide to visit:

-At the end of the day, transfer back to your 5 hotel* in Luxor for the overnight.
+At the conclusion of the day, return to your 5-star hotel in Luxor for an overnight stay.

 Meals: Breakfast, Lunch